 If “rich,” “chocolate,” and “decadent” sound seductive, then these moist fig bars, studded with chocolate chips and oatmeal streusel, will have you at first bite.
 These bars are great keepers.
-If stored in airtight containers at room temperature, they will taste as fresh on week two as they did on day one.–Julie M. Usher
+If stored in airtight containers at room temperature, they will taste as fresh on week two as they did on day one.–Julia M. Usher

-Chocolate-Fig Oatmeal Bars Recipe
+Chocolate-Fig Oatmeal Bars

 - Quick Glance